k-hub/Fridge-to-Table/README.md

 ```
 export X_MASHABLE_KEY="your_secret_key_here"
 ```
 Create the database with PostgreSQL.
-In your terminal type:
+In your terminal, type:
 ```
 createdb recipes
 ```